timofey256/playground/csharp_notes/notes.md

 **Exception**: `string` can be assigned to a constant despite being a reference type.

 If you use constants in your library, after changing them, you should also recompile a program that uses this library.
 Otherwise, the program will use old values of these constants.
 This does not occur with `readonly` fields.
+That's why it is not a good idea to use public constants.

 ### (Static) constructors
 Static constructors aren't called at the start of the program but whenever you need to use a static field or property.
 The JIT compiler will analyze your code and call the static constructor before you use any method/field/property of an object.
 In other words, constructors are **guaranteed** to be called before you call anything from an object.